-Opinion | One of 2020’s biggest losers was the amount of money wasted in the election
+Opinion | Money didn’t buy love in the 2020 election

 All Biden had going for him was the support, and the political wisdom, of actual voters, who held, as the New York Times put it, “the firm belief . . . that Mr. Biden would be the party’s strongest challenger.”

 No doubt Biden’s ultimate victory in November was aided by his ability to match Trump’s campaign dollar for dollar, at around $1 billion each.
-(Though Bloomberg found a way to expend $100 million on futile efforts to turn Florida, Ohio and Texas blue).
+(Though Bloomberg found a way to expend $100 million on futile efforts to turn Florida, Ohio and Texas blue.)

 Still, campaign-finance reformers should learn from the 2020 experience: If cash is not the decisive factor in elections, then there are limits to how much it can corrupt them.